 There’s no other way to say it: We live and breathe the securities laws.

-Leveraging the Firm’s five decades of securities litigation experience, our practice—the nation’s first exclusively focused on SEC whistleblowers—marshals market-leading resources to protect and advocate for those courageous individuals who report possible securities violations, sometimes at great personal and professional risk.
+Leveraging over 65 years of SEC enforcement experience—the nation’s first exclusively focused on SEC whistleblowers—marshals market-leading resources to protect and advocate for those courageous individuals who report possible securities violations, sometimes at great personal and professional risk.